DOCTORATE IN ADMINISTRATION

 RESEARCH SEMINAR IV

-DECISION-MAKING PROCESS AND BEHAVIORAL ECONOMICS
+DECISION-MAKING PROCESSES AND BEHAVIORAL ECONOMICS

 APPLICANT PROFILE